 |Outcome||Findings used as input to decision making||Generally followed by further exploratory conclusive research|

 It has to be noted that “conclusive research is more likely to use statistical tests, advanced analytical techniques, and larger sample sizes, compared with exploratory studies.
 Conclusive research is more likely to use quantitative, rather than qualitative techniques”.
+Conclusive research is helpful in providing a reliable or representative picture of the population through the application of valid research instrument.

 Descriptive research is used to describe some functions or characteristics of phenomenon and can be further divided into the following groups: